What is web accessibility?

 The browser that you use will normally have its own accessibility options or free downloads to increase your accessibility options.

-Each page of our website is printer friendly.
 Sometimes we will provide links to brochures or fact sheets that you can print out or read on the screen.
 These documents will always be provided in the following format:

 PDF—Portable Document Format